shleen/aides-memoire/UX.md

 For an illustration- conducting **focus groups** would serve to benefit a product that caters to an organisation's department a great deal more than one that caters to all Singaporeans.

 #### User Research Methods
-- **Card Sorting**- Users are given cards, indicative of the product's different functions & are asked to sort them into logical groups.
-Great for getting a good grasp of the users' mental models.
+- **Card Sorting**- Users are given cards that represent the product's functions & are asked to sort them into logical groups.
+This provides immense help to researchers in discovering how users understand & categorise information.
 - **Contextual Inquiry**- An interviewer observes a user interacting with a system.
-The interviewer then interviews the user.
+The interviewer then poses directed, strategic practical questions to the user.
 - **Day in the Life**- cataloguing a person's daily activities using graphics & comic strips.
-Note that these activities include those outside the scope of the product.
-We're trying to gain a complete understanding of the person.
+We're trying to observe & understand their daily routine.
 - **Ethnography**- Following people around their lives to try & understand why they live the way they live.
 Ethnography is so powerful because people are often unable to articulate what they want from a product or service.
 Ethnography is then able to figure out for the people what it is they want.
 Note that this observation is non-directed, which leads to ethnography's downside- it's inefficient.
 - **Eye Tracking**- Using specialised tools to identify how the user's attention is spread out when using a product.
 Useful for things like advertisements or search results.
-- **Persona**- Fictional character(s) formed through the team's understanding of the target audience.
-Requires some basis of user research but is great for keeping the team's design efforts on track throughout the design process.
+- **Persona**- Fictional character(s) formed based on the team's understanding of the target audience.
+Requires some prior user research or data but is great for keeping the team's design efforts on track throughout the design process.
 - **F2F Interviews**- wireframes/ a prototype is typically used as a prompt.
 Is very widely used but can be thought of as artificial or inefficient.
 - **Focus Groups**- pointed discussion among 5-12 individuals, typically moderated by a domain expert.